-If you live in a rural part of Ireland getting a fast, reliable broadband connection can be more difficult.
-We explain what your broadband options are and how to get the best rural WiFi deals.
+If you live in a rural part of Ireland getting a fast, reliable broadband connection can be tricky.
+We explain what your broadband options are and how to find the best rural WiFi deals.

 Rural broadband is broadband that’s available in rural parts of the country.